EjikeJosephUche/typescriptRestApi/README.md

 - **/services:** Contains business logic.
 The NoteService.ts file interacts with the NoteModel to perform database operations (e.g., findById, find, save, findByIdAndUpdate, findByIdAndDelete).

+- **/middleware:** Contains middleware for validating the note before it is sent to the server and logging it to a text file.

 - **/config/db.ts:** Contains the MongoDB connection logic.
 This file uses Mongoose to connect to MongoDB.

 - **server.ts:** The entry point of the application that sets up the Express server and routes.